moka-rs/moka/MIGRATION-GUIDE.md

 **async-std**

-- From outside async context, call cache's async function using `async_std::task::block_on` method.
+- From outside async context, call cache's async function using the `async_std::task::block_on` method.

 ```rust